-Diversity: We will engage people of all ages, ethnicity, religion, economic circumstance, and education to provide a broader relevance to our museum.
+Diversity: We will engage people of all ages, ethnicity, religions, economic circumstances, and education to provide a broader relevance to our museum.
 History enables citizens to discover their own place in the stories of their families, society, and country.
-By bringing history into discussions about temporary issues, we foster a better understanding of multiple perspectives on the challenges facing our communities.
+By bringing history into discussions about contemporary issues, we foster a better understanding of multiple perspectives on the challenges facing our communities.

 Park Facilities & Grounds: We will dedicate sufficient resources to the development and care of the structures and lands entrusted to us.
 We recognize that the park infrastructure is the basis for effective resource stewardship and the vehicle for our public service activities.

 Mike Scott, Chair

 Visitor Services: Carol Reagan